The latest numbers on COVID-19 in Canada for Monday, Feb. 15, 2021

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.

-There were two new cases Sunday.
-The rate of active cases is 19.32 per 100,000 people.
-Over the past seven days, there have been a total of 56 new cases.
+There was one new case Monday.
+The rate of active cases is 18.04 per 100,000 people.
+Over the past seven days, there has been 55 new case.
 The seven-day rolling average of new cases is eight.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of two new reported deaths.
+There was one new reported death Monday.
+Over the past seven days there have been a total of three new reported deaths.
 The seven-day rolling average of new reported deaths is zero.
-The seven-day rolling average of the death rate is 0.04 per 100,000 people.
-The overall death rate is 2.82 per 100,000 people.
+The seven-day rolling average of the death rate is 0.05 per 100,000 people.
+The overall death rate is 2.94 per 100,000 people.

 _ Ontario: 285,868 confirmed cases (12,047 active, 267,128 resolved, 6,693 deaths).

-There were 981 new cases Sunday.
+There were zero new cases Monday.
 The rate of active cases is 81.76 per 100,000 people.
-Over the past seven days, there have been a total of 7,661 new cases.
-The seven-day rolling average of new cases is 1,094.
+Over the past seven days, there have been a total of 6,396 new cases.
+The seven-day rolling average of new cases is 914.

-There were 42 new reported deaths Sunday.
-Over the past seven days there have been a total of 188 new reported deaths.
-The seven-day rolling average of new reported deaths is 27.
-The seven-day rolling average of the death rate is 0.18 per 100,000 people.
+There were zero new reported deaths Monday.
+Over the past seven days there have been a total of 155 new reported deaths.
+The seven-day rolling average of new reported deaths is 22.
+The seven-day rolling average of the death rate is 0.15 per 100,000 people.
 The overall death rate is 45.43 per 100,000 people.

 _ Manitoba: 30,766 confirmed cases (1,619 active, 28,276 resolved, 871 deaths).

-There were 79 new cases Sunday.
+There were zero new cases Monday.
 The rate of active cases is 117.38 per 100,000 people.
-Over the past seven days, there have been a total of 529 new cases.
-The seven-day rolling average of new cases is 76.
+Over the past seven days, there have been a total of 477 new cases.
+The seven-day rolling average of new cases is 68.

-There were five new reported deaths Sunday.
-Over the past seven days there have been a total of 25 new reported deaths.
-The seven-day rolling average of new reported deaths is four.
-The seven-day rolling average of the death rate is 0.26 per 100,000 people.
+There were zero new reported deaths Monday.
+Over the past seven days there have been a total of 21 new reported deaths.
+The seven-day rolling average of new reported deaths is three.
+The seven-day rolling average of the death rate is 0.22 per 100,000 people.
 The overall death rate is 63.15 per 100,000 people.

 There have been 504,191 tests completed.

-There were five new reported deaths Sunday.
-Over the past seven days there have been a total of 71 new reported deaths.
+There were two new reported deaths Monday.
+Over the past seven days there have been a total of 72 new reported deaths.
 The seven-day rolling average of new reported deaths is 10.
 The seven-day rolling average of the death rate is 0.23 per 100,000 people.
-The overall death rate is 40.25 per 100,000 people.
+The overall death rate is 40.3 per 100,000 people.

 There have been 3,277,825 tests completed.